“Creating a safe and supportive environment for your child”

 Our Principal, Alan McIntyre, extends a personal invitation to you, to enrol at our wonderful school.

-We look foward to welcoming you to our ‘Owairoa Family’.
+We look forward to welcoming you to our ‘Owairoa Family’.

 Enrolment Requirements